 Homeowners across the United States are basking in the knowledge that the value of their homes have soared in the past year – after all, 94 percent of metro areas in the nation enjoyed double-digit price increases in the second quarter of 2021 compared to the year before.

 That’s the kind of news to hearten any property owner.
-But before they start celebrating, homeowners need to understand a little-considered downside that is likely to stun them: their property will be reassessed.
+But before they start celebrating, homeowners need to understand a little-considered downside that is likely to stun them: Their property will be reassessed.
 And a property tax assessment may could lead to you owing more on your property taxes.

 Every few years, depending on the municipality or state (and in some cases every year), the value of homes will be examined by a government assessor to see if anything has changed, and their assessed worth will move up or down (it happens automatically if a property is sold).